 If the employer makes a significant change to fundamental terms and conditions of an employee’s employment (e.g., reduces pay, hours of work, demotes the employee) and the employee doesn’t agree to the change, the situation might fall under the termination rules in the legislation.
 For example, if an employer reduces an employee’s weekly hours from 40 to 20 without proper notice, and the employee quits within a reasonable period because of the change, the employee might be able to file a Labour Standards complaint for pay in lieu of notice.

 The Labour Standards Code says that there are times when an employer does not have to give notice or pay in lieu of notice that the employee will be fired or laid off.
 Some examples are listed below:

 An employer can also end employment without notice or pay in lieu of notice when an employee has been guilty of wilful misconduct or disobedience or neglect of duty that has not been condoned by the employer.
-In order to end an employee’s job without notice, the employer must usually show that the employee has been given progressive discipline but has not improved his/her behaviour.
+To end an employee’s job without notice, the employer must usually show that the employee has been given progressive discipline but their behaviour/performance has not improved.

 There are times when the steps above would not need to be followed because of the seriousness of the employee's behaviour.
 For example, if the employer can prove that the employee has stolen from the employer, then the employer may be able to fire the employee without warning or notice.

 To show that the employer had good reason, he/she may have to show all of the following:

 There may be limited circumstances, like a theft, in which an employer may fire an employee with 10 years of service and not have to follow the four steps.